Aleida March

-Aleida March Torres (born 19 October 1936) is a Cuban revolutionary who is the widow of Ernesto "Che" Guevara's and a member of Fidel Castro's Cuban army.
+Aleida March Torres (born 19 October 1936) is a Cuban revolutionary who is the widow of Ernesto "Che" Guevara and a member of Fidel Castro's Cuban army.

 Biography

 Aleida March was an active combatant in Che Guevara's Lightning Campaign in December 1958.
 She was present at the battle for Las Villas in which Column 8 of the 26th of July Movement was ordered by Fidel Castro to paralyze the occupying military forces of President Fulgencio Batista in the province.